reapchain/testnet/README.md

 # Mercury Testnet
-This repository hold the guides, documents, genesis files, and binary files required to interact with and even run the Mercury Testnet
+This repository holds the guides, documents, genesis files, and binary files required to interact with and even run the Mercury Testnet

+## GitBook Tutorials
+You can get started with the Mercury Testnet by accessing all of the required materials through our GitBook.
+Currently you can access this GitBook [here](https://reapchain.gitbook.io/reapchain/).

 ## About Us